 Faring plans to replace the dealership building and adjacent parking lot with a “Class A” office building.
 As the name suggests, Class A buildings are considered the top of the line in construction, with industry-leading finishes, design and the latest utility, security and HVAC technologies.

-While not a “historic” project, Faring says its design “seeks to make its own small mark in the West Hollywood record books as the first ALL-ELECTRIC building Class A building in city history.”
-The building design includes rooftop solar panels to reduce the building’s dependence on the power grid, features green screening and hanging plants on the exterior and promotes water sustainability with rainwater capture/recycles systems.
+While not a “historic” project, Faring says, its design “seeks to make its own small mark in the West Hollywood record books as the first all-electric building Class A building in city history.”
+The building design includes rooftop solar panels to reduce the building’s dependence on the power grid, features green screening and hanging plants on the exterior and promotes water sustainability with rainwater capture/recycles systems, according to the developer.

 As proposed, 9176 Sunset will be a five-story building with about 53,000 square feet of interior space.
 The ground floor will likely be occupied with new restaurant space, and upper floors will house office suites.
 The city has designated the west end of the Sunset Strip for creative businesses, so tenants are likely to be in entertainment-related industries.
 Once completed, the new building will be designated a “minor landmark” according to the City of West Hollywood Sunset Specific Plan.